roachfire/roachlab/htpc/README.md

 # Things I plan on adding:
 - A Tailscale docker container to facilate secure remote access to your services without opening any ports.
 - A firewall configuration guide to lockdown access to your applications.
-- Documentation for Readarr, Calibre-Web, and Calibre.
-- ~~A cloudflared docker container to facilitate secure remote access on devices that don't have Tailscale installed.~~ (Covered in my networking guide)
-- Adapting the project to be aimed primarily at NAS users.
 - ~~[Plex Requests](https://dediseedbox.com/wiki/knowledgebase/plex-requests/) to make it easier to add TV, movies, and music to Plex.~~ (Replaced with Overseerr)
 - ~~[Ombi](https://hub.docker.com/r/linuxserver/ombi/) to further enhance the request experience for those sharing their Plex servers with large amounts of users.~~ (replaced with Overseerr)

 # Before we get started...
 These are some recommendations that might make things a little easier for you, but **are not required** as everyone has their own system and workflow for maintaining their services.
-- The nzb360 app
+- The [nzb360 app](https://nzb360.com/) if you're on Android or [NZBClient](https://apps.apple.com/us/app/nzbclient-for-nzbget/id1178245637) if you're on iOS.
 - A hypervisor like [Proxmox](https://proxmox.com/en/) to manage the machine that will be hosting our services.
 While you can run these applications on a bare metal OS, Proxmox affords the user much more granular control over resource allocation, networking, and other aspects of the machine that can reduce a lot of headaches when troubleshooting.
 - An application like [Portainer](https://docs.portainer.io/start/install/server/docker/linux) to help manage the containers you'll be creating.
-This tool is invaluable for troubleshooting and monitoring your containers.
+This tool is invaluable for troubleshooting and monitoring your containers (in my opinion).
-- A separate storage server.
+- A separate storage server (NAS).
 It is always a good idea to keep your systems separated by roles.
 You can do this by making either separate VMs for the storage server and the home theater stack, or by using separate physical machines.
 This way, if one machine goes down you're not losing access to all aspects of your system, especially if your storage server hosts more than just your movies and tv.
 - A service like [Tailscale](https://tailscale.com/) to allow you to remotely manage your services (and facilitate secure remote streaming).
 You can find installation documentation for your OS [here](https://tailscale.com/download/).
 - [Plex Pass](https://www.plex.tv/plex-pass/).
 This is Plex's Premium service that gives you access to useful features like unlimited mobile clients, hardware acceleration (useful for HDR tonemapping and transcoding), etc. The pricing isn't all that bad either.
 - A decent graphics card or a [CPU that supports Intel Quicksync](https://www.edius.net/quicksync.html).
 If you're transcoding large streams with a lot of data per frame, you're going to want one of these things to help speed things up.
+If you're running a server-grade CPU with a lot of cores you can probably get around this limitation.
 - A Debian-based machine for your Docker host.
 I run my services on a Ubuntu Server host, so this tutorial was designed for that operating environment.

 The next things are required for this setup to work.